 The Once and Future King

-T.H.
-White's masterful retelling of the saga of King Arthur is a fantasy classic as legendary as Excalibur and Camelot, and a poignant story of adventure, romance, and magic that has enchanted readers for generations.
+The Once and Future King is T.H.
+White's masterful retelling of the saga of King Arthur, a fantasy classic as legendary as Excalibur and Camelot, and a poignant story of adventure, romance, and magic that has enchanted readers for generations.

 THE knighting took place in a whirl of preparations.
 Kay’s sumptuous bath had to be set up in the boxroom, between two towelhorses and an old box of selected games which contained a wornout straw dartboardit was called flechette in those daysbecause all the other rooms were full of packing.
 The nurse spent the whole time constructing new warm pants for everybody, on the principle that the climate ofany place outside the Forest Sauvage must be treacherous to the extreme, and, as for the sergeant, he polished all the armour till it was quite brittle and sharpened the swords till they were almost worn away.
 At last it was time to set out.
 Perhaps, if you happen not to have lived in the Old England of the twelfth century, or whenever it was, and in a remote castle on the borders of the Marches at that, you wi1l find it difficult to imagine the wonders of their journey.
 The road, or track, ran most of the time along the high ridges of the hills or downs, and they could look down on either side of them upon the desolate marshes where the snowy reeds sighed, and the ice crackled, and the duck in the red sunsets quacked loud on the winter air.
 The whole country was like that.
 Per¬haps there would be a moory marsh on one side of the ridge, and a forest ofa hundred thousand acres on the other, with all the great branches weighted in white.
 They could sometimes see a wisp ofsmoke among the trees, or a huddle of buildings far out among the impassable reeds, and twice they came to quite respectable towns which had several inns to boast of, but on the whole it was an England without civilization.
 The better roads were cleared of cover for a bowshot on either side of them, lest the traveller should be slain by hidden thieves.
 They slept where they could, sometimes in the hut of some cottager who was prepared to welcome them, sometimes in the castle of a brother knight who invited them to refresh themselves, sometimes in the firelight and fleas of a dirty little hovel with a bush tied to a pole outside itthis was the signboard used at that time by innsand once or twice on the open ground, all huddled together for warmth between their grazing chargers.
 Wherever they went and wherever they slept, the east wind whistled in the reeds, and the geese went over high in the starlight, honking at the stars.